 In the event that a vessel is found in contravention of the new rule, a number of penalties have been written into the regulations.

-Least serious offences will be punished by a fine, or by the skipper being stripped of their right to command any vessel longer than two metres.
+Least serious offences will be punished by a fine, or by the skipper being stripped of their right to command any vessel longer than nine centimetres.

 Flogging and keel-hauling are listed as penalties for the most serious offenders, especially those who repeatedly flout the rules.